 The Dark Age began in the 17th century with uprising protests from the year 1618.
 The ‘Second Defenestration of Prague’ (two Habsburg councillors and their secretary were thrown down from Prague Castle.)
 This led to the Thirty Years’ War, harming much of Europe and particularly Bohemia where many people died.

 In 1620, the Battle of the White Mountain took place and the Protestants were defeated leading to the loss of Prague's independence.
 Saxons occupied Prague and Swedes moved into Hradčany and Malá Strana in 1648.
 Other areas were damaged and the population in the city declined by more than 50%.

 The Industrial Revolution boomed in Prague.
 Many industries were established during this period.
 In 1845, a railway was started which connected Vienna to Prague.
-In 1850, Josefov was recognized as one of the historical centers of Prague.
+In 1850, Josefov was recognised as one of the historical centres of Prague.

 The National Theatre was opened in the year 1868, and in 1890 the National Museum was established.
 The city also experienced a rise in population.

 Vaclav Klaus (right wing) became the second president in 2003 and again reelected in 2008.

 In 1999, the Czech Republic joined NATO and was approved as a member of the European Union in 2002.
 On 1st May 2004, the Czech Republic was then accepted by the European Union.

 In the year 2002 many buildings and underground transport system got damaged due to extensive floods in Prague.

 The Prague bid for the 2016 Summer Olympics was an unsuccessful bid.
 In 2009, due to the global recession, Prague withdrew its name from the bidding for the 2020 Summer Olympics.